GrantSparks/grafton/README.md

 # Welcome to the Grafton Machine Shed

-The Grafton Machine Shed API Server is a platform written in the Rust language designed to serve multiple APIs, protocols and services.
+The Grafton Machine Shed API Server is a batteries-included platform written in the Rust language and designed to serve multiple APIs, protocols and services.
 Our goal is to provide a robust, efficient, and flexible platform for hosting a wide range of applications that collaborate on the internet particularly with AI Agents and LLMs.
 For more information about Grafton Machine Shed projects and capabilities, visit our [website](https://www.grafton.ai).

 ## Roadmap